 - For acne prone skin you can add neem powder.

-- For dry skin texture then add honey to the pulp.
+- For dry skin add honey to the pulp.

 - For oily skin add matcha to the pulp.
 Matcha is finely grounded powder of specially grown green tea.